ArchipelagoMW/Archipelago/worlds/zork_grand_inquisitor/docs/en_Zork Grand Inquisitor.md

 The [player settings page for this game](../player-settings) contains all the options you need to configure and export a configuration file.

+## Is a tracker available for this game?

+Yes!
+You can download the latest PopTracker pack for Zork Grand Inquisitor [here](https://github.com/SerpentAI/ZorkGrandInquisitorAPTracker/releases/latest).

 ## What does randomization do to this game?

 A majority of inventory items you can normally pick up are completely removed from the game (e.g. the lantern won't be